Senecio articulatus 'Variegatus'

 Accepted Scientific Name

 Variegated Candle Plant

-Senecio articulatus 'Variegatus' is an evergreen perennial up to 2 feet (60 cm) tall.
+Curio articulatus 'Variegatus', formerly known as Senecio articulatus 'Variegatus', is an evergreen perennial up to 2 feet (60 cm) tall.
 It has pale grey green succulent stems with markings of darker green or purple, just below the petioles.
 The stems are tubular and jointed.
 If leaves do appear (approximately 50 % of the time), they are usually divided into leaflets.
 They are succulent and variegated pink, green, and white.
-It bear yellow flowerheads, approximately 0.5 inch (1.2 cm) across, borne in small corymbs.
+It bears yellow flowerheads, approximately 0.5 inches (1.2 cm) across, borne in small corymbs.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Established plants are extremely drought tolerant.
 They do need some water, during the summer, but do not leave the soil wet for prolonged periods.
 Allow the soil to dry out between waterings in the winter, when they are somewhat dormant.
 Since they are growing in sandy soil, nutrients will need to be replenished.
 Fertilize annually, but lightly.
 Too much fertilizer will cause a lot of leggy growth.